-Dominique Bradley is a senior researcher at AIR and partnership facilitator for the Regional Educational Laboratory Midwest (REL Midwest).
-She serves as the qualitative research lead for evaluations of the Community Schools Initiative and Sustainable Community Schools for Chicago Public Schools and the Community Partnership Schools Initiative with the University of Central Florida.
-Dr. Bradley’s research in the community school initiatives focuses on the implementation practices of schools and how implementation of these initiatives can support better outcomes for students, families, and schools.
-She has contributed to knowledge in the field of community schools by developing theories of key components of implementation to support shared vision, collective leadership, and robust and meaningful evaluation for continuous improvement.
+Dominique Bradley is a senior researcher at AIR and deputy director for the Long Beach Network for School Improvement.
+She serves as the qualitative research lead for evaluations of the Community Schools Initiative, Full Service Community Schools and Sustainable Community Schools for Chicago Public Schools and the research lead and project director for several Community School Evaluations including evaluations in Florida, Arizona and Illinois.
+Bradley’s research in the community school initiatives focuses on the implementation practices of schools and how the implementation of these initiatives can support better outcomes for students, families, and schools.

 Bradley currently leads efforts to redesign the needs assessment, service planning and progress monitoring systems (Learning and Re-envisioning Network) for Chicago Public Schools Community Schools.
 Bradley has contributed to knowledge in the field of community schools by identifying key components of implementation to support shared vision, collective leadership, and robust and meaningful evaluations to support continuous improvement.
 Bradley is the co-deputy director and coaching lead for the Long Beach Networked School Improvement Community in Long Beach California, funded by the Bill & Melinda Gates Foundation.
 Dr. Bradley is a subject matter expert in the application of improvement science through coaching frameworks.